jayhoneylee527/jayhoneylee527.github.io/README.md

 # Jae Hun's Portfolio

-This is comprehensive list of my independent projects, all beyond the scope of my course work.
-It consists of multiple domains including Machine Learning, Scraping, Visualization and Streamlit Application.
-Clicking on the project title will direct you to the github repositories.
+This is a comprehensive list of my independent projects.
+It consists of multiple domains including Machine Learning, Web Scraping, Data Visualization and Streamlit Application.
+Clicking on the project title will direct you to the github repository for further details.

-# ML
+# Machine Learning
 ----
 ## Classification
 ### [JobCare Materials Usage Prediction](https://github.com/jayhoneylee527/Job-Recommendation-Manual-Usage-Prediction) - DACON Competition ###

 [Korea Employment Information Service](http://www.keis.or.kr) runs an AI platform that analyzes job seekers' traits and provides them with proper trainings, consultings and support.
 In this competition hosted by KEIS, participants are expected to build binary classification models that predict whether people accessing their platform would decide to use the educational materials provided to support their job training.

-The notebook on the repository walks through the EDA, feature engineering and model trainings.
-For the classification models, I experimented with Logistic Regression, Random Forest Classifier, SVC, XGB Classifier, LDA and Catboost Classifier.
+The notebook on the repository walks through the Exploratory Data Analysis, feature engineering and model trainings.
+For the training models, I experimented with Logistic Regression, Random Forest Classifier, SVC, XGB Classifier, LDA and Catboost Classifier.
 The Catboost outperformed; in order to boost the performances, I used Optuna library for hyperparameter tuning.
 My submission placed me on the top 20% of the leader board.

 ### [Stock Movement Direction Classifier](https://github.com/jayhoneylee527/Stock_Price_Movement_Prediction) ###